 Parents can lodge an appeal if they are not satisfied with the decision reached.
 They should write or email to the Head of School (email@example.com) stating clearly the reasons for their appeal.
 If parents continue to be dissatisfied, they are asked to refer to the complaints policy published on the school website.

 Pupils’ transferring to the RGS Qatar from other schools in Qatar are required to provide a Transfer Certificate.
 This will usually be issued by the pupil’s current school on the last day of attendance and will confirm dates of attendance and amount of full school years successfully completed.

 The school wishes to make itself as accessible as possible to pupils with disabilities within the constraints of access to buildings, but it is important that the school is advised of the nature of any disability before the child comes for an assessment.

 Physical disabilities of a temporary nature

 If a candidate has an injury which temporarily prevents him/ her from taking part in our assessments (broken arm, etc.), please inform our admissions office as soon as possible so that the assessment can be rearranged.

 The RGS Qatar reserves the right to exclude pupils whose learning requirements we are unable to meet.
 This may be an existing or newly identified learning need and our right to exclude is regardless of any assessments carried out at the Admissions stage.
 If we are unable to support or meet the needs of your child, then it would not be in their interest to remain at the RGS Qatar.

-Good behaviour and discipline are key foundations for good education and at the RGS Qatar we follow a strict behaviour policy.
+Good behavior and discipline are key foundations for good education and at the RGS Qatar we follow a strict behavior policy.
 Without a happy and orderly atmosphere effective teaching cannot take place.
-Pupils whose behaviour is considered unacceptable may also be excluded
+Pupils whose behavior is considered unacceptable may also be excluded.

 Leaving the RGS Qatar